grkacy/material-meta-ui/README.md

 This approach is especially handy where extensive and numerous settings forms are needed or when we want quickly to prototype a UI.

-This project is a stab at this use case using AngulaJS and Anular Material.
+This project is a stab at this use case using AngularJS and Angular Material.

 ## Installation